EMdloti: Lifestyle

+Situated just ten kilometers north of uMhlanga Rocks, eMdloti is a small, peaceful town nestled within the protection of the Sibaya Coastal Forest Reserve, which shields it from the urban sprawl of uMhlanga and preserves its tranquil, seaside charm.
+Alongside this idyllic setting, eMdloti features two commercial centres, a post office, and several restaurants, while a natural rock pool by the beach provides a safe swimming area.

 eMdloti has a permanent population of around 3,000 people but can increase by as much as tenfold during the Christmas and Easter holiday season.
 Due to eMdloti's single access road (M27) from the M4/N2 interchanges, the topography, the fact that North and South Beach Roads are both cul-de-sacs and limited public parking, the repercussions of the seasonal holidaymaker influx results in traffic congestion and frequent gridlock, mainly at year-end.

 eMdloti is famous for dolphins that swim very close to the beach early morning and July to November is a good time for whale watching when whales are often spotted from the beach.

 eMdloti's real estate consists of full title, free-standing homes, mainly on the South Beach and sectional title apartments, located mostly on North Beach.
 Much of the latter is owned by non-residents as holiday homes or rental properties.

 Developments

-Lying above eMdloti, to the west of the village is the Sibaya Coastal Precinct development spearheaded by Tongaat Hulett Developments.
-The land which was previously part of a sugarcane plantation known as Bellamont Estate is now being developed as mixed-use development node consisting of luxury apartments, offices, retail space and residences.
+The Sibaya Coastal Precinct is a development located above eMdloti, to the west of the village, and is led by Tongaat Hulett Developments.
+Once part of the Bellamont Estate sugarcane plantation, the land is now being transformed into a mixed-use area with luxury apartments, offices, retail space, and residences.

-Part of the development, is the well-established Sibaya Casino and Entertainment Kingdom, owned by Sun International, one of South Africa's largest resort hotel chain and casino destination and is located to the south-west of eMdloti and between the N2 and M4 highways.
+The development includes the well-established Sibaya Casino and Entertainment Kingdom, owned by Sun International, one of South Africa's largest resort hotel and casino chains, located to the south-west of eMdloti.

+Retail

+eMdloti is mainly served by the new Marine Walk Shopping Centre in the Sibaya Coastal Precinct, opened in October 2022.
+The shopping centre is anchored by Superspar, Woolworths and Dis-Chem, complemented by a variety of restaurants and other stores.

+However, due to the small size of the shopping centre the variety of goods sold is limited, and for larger shopping trips, residents need to make the short journey to nearby uMhlanga.